binfnstats/ukb-IDEARS/README.md

 ## Codebase Structure

-data_gen.py is used to perform ETL on the data and to create the model datasets data_proc.py is used for extra data processing including the creation of normalised datasets ml.py is used to run the models including logistic regression, XGBoost and for model interpretability using SHAP analysis.py is used to create charts, perform extra statistical tests including paired t tests
+* data_gen.py is used to perform ETL on the data and to create the model datasets
+* data_proc.py is used for extra data processing including the creation of normalised datasets
+* ml.py is used to run the models including logistic regression, XGBoost and for model interpretability using SHAP
+* analysis.py is used to create charts, perform extra statistical tests including paired t tests

 The jupyter notebooks used for AD are:

-AD_ml_part_1.ipynb and AD_ml_part_2.ipynb
+* AD_ml_part_1.ipynb
+* Master_ml.ipynb

 ### Overview
 Import modules etc.